Generalised Hermite-Einstein Fibre Metrics and Slope Stability for Holomorphic Vector Bundles

 \begin{Prop} Let $(X,\,\omega,\,\Omega)$ be a complex K\"ahler manifold equipped with an extra form $\Omega\in C^\infty_{n-m,\,n-m}(X,\,\R)$ satisfying conditions (\ref{eqn:hypotheses_Omega}) for some $m\in\{1,\dots , n\}$.
 Let be a short exact sequence of holomorphic vector bundles on $X$, where $h_E$ is a Hermitian fibre metric on $E$ and $h_S$, resp. $h_Q$, are the induced, resp. quotient, Hermitian fibre metrics on $S$, resp. $Q$.

 If $h_E$ is {\bf $(\omega,\,\Omega)$-Hermite-Einstein} with Einstein factor $\lambda_E$, then:

-Moreover, equality holds in (i) if and only if equality holds in (ii) if and only if the short exact sequence (\ref{eqn:exact-seq_Hermitian}) splits holomorphically.
+Moreover, equality holds in the first inequality if and only if equality holds in the second inequality if and only if the short exact sequence (\ref{eqn:exact-seq_Hermitian}) splits holomorphically.
 In this case, the Hermitian fibre metrics $h_S$ and $h_Q$ are {\bf $(\omega,\,\Omega)$-Hermite-Einstein} with the same Einstein constants as for $(E,\,h_E)$:

 In particular, if $X$ is compact, then and equalities occur under the same circumstances as above.

 \end{Prop}

 {\it Proof.} From the general theory, we know that the curvature forms of $(S,\,h_S)$ and $(Q,\,h_Q)$ are given in terms of the curvature form $\Theta_{h_E}(E)$ of $(E,\,h_E)$ by the formulae: where $\beta\in C^\infty_{1,\,0}(X,\,\mbox{Hom}\,(S,\,Q))$ is the second fundamental form of $S$ in $E$ and $\beta^\star\in C^\infty_{0,\,1}(X,\,\mbox{Hom}\,(Q,\,S))$ is its adjoint.
 Moreover, we always have $\bar\partial\beta^\star = 0$ and the short exact sequence (\ref{eqn:exact-seq_Hermitian}) splits holomorphically if and only if $\beta^\star$ is $\bar\partial$-exact (which further amounts to the extension class $\{\beta^\star\}\in H^{0,\,1}_{\bar\partial}(X,\,\mbox{Hom}\,(Q,\,S))$ vanishing).